 - Natural dye-free laundry detergent

 If you are intimidated by creating natural cleansers, have a multi-purpose cleaner and glass cleaner on hand.

 Minimalist Meal Preparation

-The idea behind minimalist meal preparation is using as many whole natural unprocessed foods as possible requiring minimal preparation.
+The idea behind minimalist meal preparation is to use as many whole, natural, unprocessed foods as possible requiring minimal preparation.